My Cart

 The Mariners’ Museum and Park is thrilled to invite you to enjoy kayaking and fishing experiences on Mariners’ Lake!

 Come explore the Lake with family and friends on Saturdays and Sundays.
-Enjoy a relaxing kayak adventure, or catch-and-release fishing from a Jon boat or kayak.
+Enjoy a relaxing kayak adventure, or catch-and-release fishing from a row boat or kayak.
 All boats must be rented from The Mariners’ at the boathouse.
 Fishing along the shore and from bridges are not allowed, and a license to fish is required for anyone 16 years and older.

 Hours of operation:

-See you in 2024!
+See you next year!

 first-come, first-serve basis, and